on-tempo/yap/README.md

 `connections` exists only in process memory, so multiple server instances cannot see each other's WebSocket connections.
 Instead of sending messages directly between servers, each instance publishes events to Redis Pub/Sub and subscribes to the same channel.
 Every server forwards incoming events only to the clients it currently owns, allowing horizontal scaling without server-to-server communication or code changes when new instances are added.

 Room messages and direct messages share a single channel and are distinguished by a `type` field in the payload.
-Per-room or per-user channels would let each instance subscribe only to what it needs, but they add subscribe and unsubscribe bookkeeping on every join, connect, and disconnect — not worth it at this scale.
+Per-room or per-user channels would let each instance subscribe only to what it needs, but they add subscribe and unsubscribe bookkeeping on every join, connect, and disconnect.

 ### rooms